M-o-a-T/moat-kv/docs/source/tutorial.rst

 You can limit the error list to specific subtrees.
 This command has the same effect::

-   one $ dkv error list -d_ .distkv run any
+   one $ dkv error list -d_ :.distkv.run.any

 except that the path is shortened for improved useability.